 - Sharing event photos (if photography was used).
 We may post them on our inspiration photo boards!

 - Sending any materials that were distributed during an event.
 We want potential TableMakers to benefit from your expertise and experience!
 Once your dinner concludes, we may share your materials as interesting and relevant resources for new hosts

-- Share information about your REALITY trip experience and how you’re connected to the Schusterman Family Foundation.
+- Share information about your REALITY trip experience and how you’re connected to Schusterman Family Philanthropies.